Dom Jones

-Dominic Jones (born July 16, 2000) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
+Dominic Jones (born July 16, 2000) is an American professional football cornerback.
 He played college football for the North Dakota State Bison and Colorado State Rams.

-Early life and high school
+Early life

 Jones attended high school at Peachtree Ridge located in Suwanee, Georgia.
 Coming out of high school, he committed to play college football for the North Dakota State Bison.

 College career

 North Dakota State

 During his four-year career as a Bison from 2019 through 2022, he appeared in 41 games, totaling 93 tackles and three interceptions, while utilizing a redshirt season.
 After the conclusion of the 2022 season, he decided to enter his name into the NCAA transfer portal.

 Colorado State

 Jones transferred to play for the Colorado State Rams.
 During his two-year career at Colorado State from 2023 through 2024, he played in 25 games, recording 93 tackles, 15 pass deflections, and four interceptions.

 Professional career

 On May 9, 2025, after going unselected in the 2025 NFL draft, Jones signed with the Cleveland Browns as an undrafted free agent.
 On August 26, he was named part of the Browns' initial 53-man roster but waived the following day and re-signed to the practice squad.
-On October 8, he was promoted to the active roster.
+On October 8, Jones was promoted to the active roster.
+In five appearances for Cleveland, he logged five tackles.
+On November 18, Jones was placed on injured reserve due to a knee injury suffered in Week 11 against the Baltimore Ravens.

+Jones was waived by the Browns on July 21, 2026 with a failed physical.